burtlo/yard-cucumber/README.md

-Cucumber-In-The-YARD (CITY): A Requirements Documentation Tool
+YARD-Cucumber: A Requirements Documentation Tool
 ====================================

 Synopsis
 --------

-Cucumber-In-The-Yard is a YARD extension that processes Cucumber features, scenarios, steps, tags, step definitions, and even transforms to provide documentation similar to what you expect to how YARD displays classes, methods and constants.This tools bridges the gap of having feature files found in your source code and true documentation that your team, product owners and stakeholders can use.
+YARD-Cucumber (formerly Cucumber-In-The-Yard) is a YARD extension that processes Cucumber features, scenarios, steps, tags, step definitions, and even transforms to provide documentation similar to what you expect to how YARD displays classes, methods and constants.This tools bridges the gap of having feature files found in your source code and true documentation that your team, product owners and stakeholders can use.